 His notion of being is overcoming the entire metaphysical tradition.
-One of the great things he does.
-He has a whole history of metaphysics.
-That would lead you down this path of just being intellectual and not really getting to the thing itself.

-A key way to think about this is how do we relate them?
+One of the great things he does is present a whole history of metaphysics, which can indeed lead you down this path of just being intellectual and not really getting to the thing itself.
+A key way to think about this is, how do we relate them, being immersed in the intricacy and a holistic perspective?

-Well, Heidegger and his second magnum opus, Being in Time 1927, put him on the world map.
-But he had another much more, I guess, esoteric work in 1936 called Contributions to Philosophy.
-On that first page he says, "I want to speak from my being, not about it."
+Well, Heidegger's Being in Time put him on the world map in 1927.
+But he had another much more, I would say, difficult work in 1936 called Contributions to Philosophy.
+On the first page he says, "I want to speak from my being, not about it."
 In other words, we are not here to intellectualize.
 We want to be in that body, speak from the depths of our being.
-That is how we overcome metaphysics.
+That is how we overcome metaphysics, by speaking from the things themselves instead of about them.

 So you are equating the quest of being rightly with the metaphysical tradition.
 It has been an idea bounced around forever.
-But Heidegger comes from a spiritual perspective and a pragmatic, get it done, living in the world kind of idea.
-He is our friend, is what I am trying to tell you here.
+But Heidegger comes from a spiritual perspective and a pragmatic, get it done, living in the world kind of approach.
+He is our friend in spirit, is what I am trying to tell you here.
 But the key idea is speaking from.
 Then we are not being metaphysical.
 We are speaking from the body.
 We stay in the body and we speak from the sense and try to further articulate the intricacy of our lives and how we feel our situations.